-- a) The rights granted by section 23 of the Charter vary according to the "numbers warrant" criterion.5 At the top end of the scale, the French-language community has the right to its own, distinct homogeneous French-language schools and the right to control and manage those schools for example, by way of a school board like FrancoSud. - b) Providing the educational facilities that the numbers warrant is particularly important in two scenarios: - i.
+- a) The rights granted by section 23 of the Charter vary according to the "numbers warrant" criterion.
+At the top end of the scale, the French-language community has the right to its own, distinct homogeneous French-language schools and the right to control and manage those schools for example, by way of a school board like FrancoSud. - b) Providing the educational facilities that the numbers warrant is particularly important in two scenarios: - i.
 Where enrolment at a French-language school has increased beyond the capacity of the school, given the impacts of overcrowding on the educational experience at a school; and - ii.
-Where the numbers warrant educational facilities in a given community, but the students living in that community must travel to another community to receive French-language education, given the impact of long travel times as a disincentive to enrolling children at French-language schools.
+Where the numbers warrant educational facilities in a given community, but the students living in that community must travel to another community to receive French-language education, given the impact of long travel times as a disincentive to enrolling children at French-language schools. - c) The relevant figure to determine the projected enrolment for a French-language school is the number of persons who will eventually take advantage of the contemplated program or facility.
+This figure "can be roughly estimated by considering the parameters within which it must fall the known demand for

-1 Association des parents Rose-des-Vents and Conseil scolaire francophone de la Colombie-Britannique v British Columbia (Education), 2015 SCC 21 at para 37 [APÉ Rose-des-Vents and CSFC-B].
+&lt;sup>1 Association des parents Rose-des-Vents and Conseil scolaire francophone de la Colombie-Britannique v British Columbia (Education), 2015 SCC 21 at para 37 [APÉ Rose-des-Vents and CSFC-B].

-2 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 39.
+&lt;sup>2 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 39.

-3 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 35.
+&lt;sup>3 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 35.

-4 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 39.
+&lt;sup>4 APÉ Rose-des-Vents and CSFC-B, 2015 SCC 21 at para 39.

-5 Mahé v Alberta, [1990] 1 SCR 342 at 384.
+&lt;sup>5 Mahé v Alberta, [1990] 1 SCR 342 at 384.